Zofware/www.simplesportscaster.com/docs/_pages/privacypolicy.md

 By way of example, the Website uses plugins provided by Disqus Inc. to allow users to log into their Disqus account and post public comments to blog articles on the Website.
 All comments posted under your Disqus account, and all other information associated with your Disqus account, are stored on Disqus' servers, and we do not have any control over such information.
 For information about Disqus' data collection practices, please review their privacy policy: [https://help.disqus.com/terms-and-policies/disqus-privacy-policy](https://help.disqus.com/terms-and-policies/disqus-privacy-policy).

 ### 7. YOUR CONTROL OVER YOUR INFORMATION.

-If you linked your YouTube account with SimpleSportsCaster as described in Section 1, you are free to remove your YouTube account at any time by going to the SimpleSportsCaster settings and we will delete your YouTube Data.
+If you linked your YouTube account with SimpleSportsCaster as described in Section 1, you are free to remove your YouTube account at any time by using the SimpleSportsCaster settings to remove your account and we will delete your YouTube Data.
+You may also revoke SimpleSportsCaster's access to your data via the [Google security settings](https://security.google.com/settings/security/permissions) page.
 To delete or update any information that you directly gave to us under Section 1(A), please contact us at <privacy@simplesportscaster.com>.

 ### 8. CHILDREN.